troch/react-state-hoc/README.md

 > A React higher-order component for abstracting away state

-Keep your components simple, testable and composable by using higher-order components.
-This higher-order component will abstract state away from components so you can keep using functional stateless components.
+Keep your components simple, testable, and composable by using higher-order components.
+This higher-order component will abstract state away from components, so you can keep using functional stateless components.

 ## Installation